We sell fairly traded, organic coffee, tea, chocolate products, olive oil & spices.

 - Ecossentials - 6812 Alberni St, Powell River (bulk coffee and tea)

-Our coffee growers in Pancasan, Nicaragua get a guaranteed price above the world market price, freeing them from the risks of its fluctuations.
+Our coffee growers in Nicaragua are co-op members and get a guaranteed price above the world market price, freeing them from the risks of its fluctuations.
+The “cooperativos” (Flor de Dalia and Flor de Pancasan) are located in the mountainous region of N.W.
+Nicaragua near Matagalpa.
 World Community Coffee is shade grown and certified organic; protecting people, animals and the environment.

 The gourmet Arabica beans are freshly roasted in small batches each week at Creekmore’s Coffee in Coombs, B.C.